polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 See the [FlashPro Express User Guide](https://www.microsemi.com/document-portal/doc_download/137627-flashpro-express-user-guide-for-polarfire) for more information.

 ## Building and Loading the Linux Image
-For instructions on how to build and load a Linux image, see the Linux build instructions in [top level readme](../README.md).
+For instructions on how to build and load a Linux image, see the Linux build instructions in the [top level readme](../README.md).

 ### FPGA Design in Libero
-The Libero project creates a Processor Subsystem in the FPGA fabric for the U540 processor.The Processor Subsystem supports the following features.
+The Libero project creates a Processor Subsystem in the FPGA fabric for the U540 processor.
+The Processor Subsystem supports the following features.
 - Chiplink interface to communicate with U540SoC
 - SRAM memory of size 64KB
 - Peripheral controllers: SPI, MMUART, I2C and GPIO